 EB-1A: Scientists with Extraordinary Ability

-An alien of extraordinary ability must be able to show “sustained acclaim” on a national or international level.
+A foreign national of extraordinary ability must be able to show "sustained acclaim" on a national or international level.
 This can be shown outright if the beneficiary has won a major, internationally recognized award (such as the Nobel).
 In the absence of such achievement, the individual must have – and be able to document -- at least three of the following:

 - Lesser nationally or internationally recognized prizes or awards for excellence in the field of endeavor;

 - Membership in prestigious associations in the field (National Academies and the like.);

 - Published material about him or her personally in professional or major trade publications or other major media, relating to work in the field.

 - Participation, either individually or on a panel, as a judge of the work of others in the same or an allied field of specialization